1987 Winfield State League

-The 1987 Winfield State League was the 6th season of the Queensland Rugby League's statewide competition.
+The 1987 Winfield State League was the 6th season of the Queensland Rugby League's statewide competition in Queensland, Australia.
 The competition was run similarly to the NSWRL's Amco Cup, featuring a short format prior the larger Brisbane Premiership season.
 The Wynnum Manly Seagulls defeated the Redcliffe Dolphins in the final at Lang Park in Brisbane, winning their fourth straight title.

 Teams

 A total of 14 teams competed in the 1986 season, 8 of which were BRL Premiership clubs.
 The remaining six were regional teams from across the state.